-MOST PEOPLE NEED ONE OF THE FOLLOWING RECREATIONAL LICENCES TO FISH IN ONTARIO
+MOST PEOPLE NEED ONE OF THE FOLLOWING RECREATIONAL LICENCE TAGS TO FISH IN ONTARIO

-Sport Fishing Licence: For anglers who want full catch and possession fishing privileges.
+Sport Fishing Licence Tag: For anglers who want full catch and possession fishing privileges.
 In this summary, S - refers to limits under a Sport Fishing Licence (e.g. S - 4 = catch and possession limit of 4).

-Conservation Fishing Licence: A reduced catch and possession limit licence that is ideal for anglers who want to live-release the majority of fish caught.
-Under this licence, anglers must immediately release muskellunge, Atlantic salmon and aurora trout.
+Conservation Fishing Licence Tag: A reduced catch and possession limit licence tag that is ideal for anglers who want to live-release the majority of fish caught.
+Under this licence tag, anglers must immediately release muskellunge, Atlantic salmon and aurora trout.
 In this summary, C - refers to limits under a Conservation Fishing Licence (e.g. C - 2 = catch and possession limit of 2).